-- The Town has established an OPEB Trust. - The Town enterprises will incorporate into their rate structures the goal of funding their respective Annual Required Contributions (ARC). - The Town will implement a schedule of funding to reach its ARC by a schedule of increasing annual appropriations.
-The Town will appropriate at least \$200,000 to the OPEB Trust each Fiscal Year from the Annual Operating Budget appropriation for Health Insurance to cover that year's retiree health insurance obligation.
-Beginning in Fiscal Year 2018, the Town shall add, as funding allows, an additional amount of money from the Excess and Deficiency Fund each fiscal year and will increase that appropriation as finances allow until it reaches its ARC.
+- The Town will has established an OPEB Trust in fiscal 2016. - The Town enterprises will incorporate into their rate structures the goal of funding their respective Annual Required Contributions (ARC). by fiscal year 2016. - The Town will implement a schedule of funding to reach its ARC by a schedule of increasing annual appropriations.
+The Town will appropriate at least \$200,000 to the OPEB Trust <a href="mailto:each Fiscal Year from the Annual Operating Budget appropriation for Health Insurance to cover that year's retiree health insurance obligation.
+Beginning in Fiscal Year 2018, the Town shall add at least an additional \$200,000 from the Excess and Deficiency Fund each fiscal year in Fiscal 2016 and will increase that appropriation as finances allow until it reaches its ARC.